atolye15/checklist/checklists/recruitment-process.md

 - [ ] Determine the correct job position
 Define the targeted position based on the ongoing projects and growth of the team.

-- [ ] Search a candidate pool and create job posting
+- [ ] Build a candidate pool and create job posting
 Create a candidate pool by using dedicated tools and platform like Linkedin.
 Create the most suitable job post in order to reach to best match.

 - [ ] Make a phone call with potential candidate(s)